saiksaif/MERN_CRUD_App/README.md

 User `npm start` for starting react project.

+Also don't forget to create a `.env` file in backend project's root folder or src folder to link it to your mongodb database.

 # Files:

 In server project, change database url to your own mongodb url.